awstringer1/leaf2018/index.md

   - Description: introduction to the concept of a sampling distribution of an estimator.
 First do a simulated normal distribution example, illustrating the concept of repeated sampling and comparing the theoretical sampling distribution of the mean with the empirical.
 Then a real data example: using data on aggregated subway station-level ridership from the TTC, apply the central limit theorem to total ridership summed across stations to evaluate a (fictional) claim that the TTC has 3,000,000 riders on an average weekday.
 Includes brief discussion of the assumptions required to do this.
   - Intended Learning Outcomes:
     - Simulate repeated sampling to understand this concept, and compare theoretical and empirical results (**Computational Thinking**)
-    - Source data from Open Data Toronto and use it, combined with appropriate methodology, to answer an actual question (**Real World Problems**)
+    - Source data from Open Data Toronto and use it, combined with appropriate methodology, to answer an actual question (**Real-World Problems**)
-    - Think critically about whether a particular statistical methodology (CLT) is appropriate for answering a particular question on a particular dataset (**Theory**,**Real World Problems**)
+    - Think critically about whether a particular statistical methodology (CLT) is appropriate for answering a particular question on a particular dataset (**Theory**,**Real-World Problems**)

 ### Learnr Tutorials
 Hosted tutorials on course concepts writtedn using the **learnr** package in R.